brightertools/MediaMarkupApiClient.Net/README.md

 ### Full Documentation

-Full documentation on how to use this library can be found at [https://mediamarkupdocumentation.readthedocs.io/en/latest/](https://mediamarkupdocumentation.readthedocs.io/en/latest/)
+Full documentation on how to use this library can be found at [https://mediamarkup.gitbook.io/docs](https://mediamarkup.gitbook.io/docs)

-(under development, probably not that useful)

 ### Installation